stibbons1990/hex/docs/blog/posts/2026-01-25-migrating-kubernetes-volumes-to-longhorn.md

     both disks are always bit-for-bit identical.
 If one node crashes, Kubernetes detects the node failure.
 It then schedules a new Pod on the other node.
 Longhorn "promotes" the second replica to be the new **Primary**, and the Pod starts.
-    This is an **Active-Passive HA** setup, with redundancy, but not both pods responding to requests at the same time.
+    This is an **Active-Passive High Availability** setup, with redundancy, but not both pods responding to requests at the same time.

 2. Even when using **RWX** (which allows both pods to run), applications like `code-server` are not **stateless**; `code-server` (and its underlying VS Code